 Leave these at home: Private watercraft, all-terrain vehicles, motorized dirt bikes, firearms, fireworks, alcohol, and drugs are strictly prohibited at Hale.

 Dogs are welcome from Labor Day through Memorial Day.
-Each dog must be on a leash and under its owner’s control when walking on paved roads and parking lots, fields, playgrounds, or anywhere a program is within earshot.
+Please note that dogs are not permitted on Cat Rock Field or on playgrounds.
+They may not use beaches or swim in ponds.
+Each dog must be on a leash and under its owner’s control when walking on paved roads, in parking lots, or anywhere a program is within earshot.
 Obedient dogs are permitted to explore secluded trails off leash.
-Dogs may not use beaches or swim in ponds.
 Owners are responsible for bagging and properly disposing pet waste; please note that loaner leashes and waste bags are available at Hale’s Main Entrance and the Cat Rock Parking Area, and that trash bins are located at major trailheads.

 Getting to Hale

 Hale’s Main Office is located at 80 Carby Street, Westwood, MA.
 To reach:

 - Cat Rock Parking Lot — Pass the Main Office on the left and continue to the first paved parking area on the left.

 - North Beach — Park in Cat Rock Parking Lot.
 Follow the dirt road to the right of the bulletin board.
 At the end of the road turn left to get to the beach.

 - Powissett Lodge — Pass the Main Office on the left.
 Continue for about 1.5 miles.
 The parking area is on the left, and Powissett Lodge is a short walk up the road.

 Please note that Hale Summer Club (formerly known as Membership Beach) has a separate entrance.
 From Route 109, turn onto Dover Road and continue for about 1 mile.
 Hale Summer Club’s entrance is on the right; its street sign reads “Bruné Way” (a.k.a “Hill Street” if you’re using GPS).
 If you miss it, you will pass Grossman Camp and need to turn around.

 Once You Arrive